 • Patient care.
 Although this is technically access to information also, the entire reason your healthcare facilities exist is to help patients.
 If the information is limited to someone who has the password and access to the system, the patient sitting in the exam room suffers (or sues!).

-Fortunately, moving your legacy data to an archival platform counters the biggest issues with legacy systems.
+Fortunately, moving your legacy data to an archival platform counters the biggest issues with legacy systems in healthcare.
 Archiving legacy data is a separate system, often cloud-based, where all previous healthcare records and reports are housed is secure and saves money.
 This includes patient and staff data.

 The ability to search and query data during the patient appointment improves continuity of care and your customer service reputation.
 You can also access reports, including billing and insurance claims, for release-of-information requests.